-No Longer Empty’s Young Exhibition Makers (Y.Ex) is a 16-week program that trains and pays local high school students (ages 14 to 18) in all elements of exhibition making, from curation and installation to docent tours and management.
+No Longer Empty’s Young Exhibition Makers (Y.Ex) is a year-long program that trains and pays youth (ages 14 to 19) in all elements of exhibition making, from curation and installation to docent tours and management.

 Arts mentoring, youth leadership, and real life work experience are the pillars of this program; students learn creative writing, (public) art history, public speaking/oratory skills and media literacy through working closely with curators, artists, and community leaders.